totalspectrum/spin2cpp/docs/basic.md

    dim b(0 to 10)  ' array of 11 items
 ```

-Note that pointer dereferences are not affected by `option base` and are always based on `1`.
-This is a bug that we hope to fix in the future.
+Note that pointer dereferences (using array notation) always use the last value set for `option base` in the file, since we cannot know at run time what the actual base of the pointed to object was.

 #### Global, Member, and Local variables.